Ajwaldsouza/SpecAC-HT/Readme.md

 - **Communication Errors**: Check USB connections and verify the microcontroller is running properly
 - **LED Not Responding**: Verify the wiring between the PCA9685 and LED channels
 - **Fan Not Responding**: Check PWM and tachometer connections
+- **Invalid Time Format**: Ensure times are entered in HHMM format (e.g., 0800, 1730)
+- **Settings Not Applying**: Use the "Apply" button for individual chambers or "Apply All" for all chambers

 ---